Omelette in a Bag

 This post may contain affiliate links.
 See our disclosure policy.

-Omelette in a Bag is a perfect breakfast for camping, family reunions, or at even home.
+Omelette in a bag is a perfect breakfast for camping, family reunions, or even at home.
 Everyone can customize their own with their favorite ingredients.
 And clean-up is a breeze!

 Featured with this Recipe